careweather/oneil/README.md

 Orbital altitude: h = ...
 ```

+Use short IDs where possible.
+They'll make it easier to read equations when you export to PDF.

 ### Assignment

 The parameter assignment can either be a value (independent) or an equation (dependent).